What is the #1 surprising difference between assessed value and market value?

-In such situations, the best possible solution is to sell your house to a fast-cash or we-buy-house company who can inspect the house and agree on a contract on the spot without any need for loan approval or any other modifications or repairs to your home.
+In such situations, the best possible solution is to sell your house to a fast-cash or we-buy-house company that can inspect the house and agree on a contract on the spot without any need for loan approval or any other modifications or repairs to your home.

 What is the assessed value?

 The assessment is based on real estate data.
-The assessors are required to visit the site and make assessments which would then help them arrived at a fair market value.
+The assessors are required to visit the site and make assessments which would then help them arrive at a fair market value.
 The requirements for the site visit and parameters for the calculation vary from state to state.

-Practically, this can cause a lot of problems for homeowners.
+This can cause a lot of problems for homeowners.
 For one, if the market value has fallen since the last valuation, the assessed value is going to be higher.
 As a result, despite a lower fair market value, the homeowner will still need to pay taxes on a higher valuation.

-As a homeowner you have to right to dispute the assessed value on your property if you think it isn’t correct.
+As a homeowner, you have to right to dispute the assessed value on your property if you think it isn’t correct.